marksmithson/mark.smithson.me/blog/2022-12-21/index.md

 ## Ranks

-`row_number` returns the returned position of the row within the partition and does not take account of rows with the same sort position. `rank` and `dense_rank` give rows with the same sort position the same rank as demonstrated with this query;
+`row_number` returns the position of the row within a partition.
+If 2 rows have the same sort position they get sequential numbers based on the position in the results.
+The `rank` and `dense_rank` functions give rows with the same sort position the same rank as demonstrated with this query;

 ```sql
 SELECT